Department of Defense (DoD), General Services Administration (GSA), and National Aeronautics and Space Administration (NASA).

 d.
 Removing from paragraph (p)(3) “14.202-5(e)(2)” and adding “14.202-5(d)(2)” in its place.
 The revised text reads as follows:

 (a) The provisions prescribed in this subsection apply to preparation and submission of bids in general.
 See other FAR parts for provisions and clauses related to specific acquisition requirements.

 (2) If it appears that the conditions in 14.202-4(e)(1) will apply and the contracting officer anticipates granting waivers and—

 (a) Policy.
-Contracting officers must not require bidders to furnish descriptive literature unless it is needed before award to determine whether the products offered meet the specification and to establish exactly what the bidder proposes to furnish.
+Contracting officers must not require bidders to furnish descriptive literature unless it is needed before award to determine whether the Start Printed Page 13056products offered meet the specification and to establish exactly what the bidder proposes to furnish.

 (b) Justification.
 The contracting officer must document in the contract file the reasons why product acceptability cannot be determined without the submission of descriptive literature, except when the contract specifications require submission.

 (c) Requirements of invitation for bids.
 (1) The invitation must clearly state—

 (i) What descriptive literature the bidders must furnish;